-- Caseload management identifying priorities, time management and resources for quality of care. - Coordinating, delegating and supervising care. - Principles of collaborative practice, teamwork and conflict resolution. - Principles of lone working. - · Principles of quality and continuous improvement. - Principles of change management. - Principles of clinical audit, action planning and evaluation of care provision. - · Principles of risk, hazards and adverse outcomes and management of risks identified.
+- Caseload management identifying priorities, time management and resources for quality of care. - · Coordinating, delegating and supervising care. - Principles of collaborative practice, teamwork and conflict resolution. - Principles of lone working. - · Principles of quality and continuous improvement. - · Principles of change management. - Principles of clinical audit, action planning and evaluation of care provision. - · Principles of person safety to include risk and incident identification, management and reporting.